Jesus Endured the Cross

 ...looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame… Hebrews 12:2 ESV®

-Here's a summary taken from the Gospels of what Jesus endured going to the cross: After betrayal by one of His twelve Apostles and His arrest (Matthew 26:47-56), Jesus experienced several unjust trials from Jewish leaders where He was falsely accused, bound, mocked, spit on and struck many times.
-Pilate, who believed Jesus was innocent, had Him scourged or whipped anyway.
-A company of soldiers stripped Him, put a purple robe and a crown of thorns on Him, leading to more mocking, striking and spitting.
-They removed the robe to put His clothes back on, consequently exacerbating His wounds and demeaning Him.
+Here's a summary taken from the Gospels of what Jesus endured going to the cross: After betrayal by one of His twelve Apostles and His arrest (Matthew 26:47-56), Jesus experienced several unjust trials from Jewish leaders where He was falsely accused, bound, mocked, spit on and struck repeatedy.
+Pilate, who believed Jesus was innocent, bowed to pressure and had Him scourged anyway, causing extensive bleeding and injury.
+A company of soldiers stripped Him, draped a purple robe and pressed a crown of thorns on Him, leading to more mocking, striking and spitting.
+They hastily removed the robe to put His clothes back on, consequently exacerbating His wounds and demeaning Him.
 Even though Jesus was clearly innocent, the Jewish leaders demanded His crucifixion.
-The soldiers pierced Jesus' wrists and feet with large nails to hold Him securely on the cross, and then the cross was dropped forcefully into a deep hole so it would stand erect, both of which being very painful.
-On the cross Jesus was heartlessly mocked by many as He hung in awful pain.
+The soldiers pierced Jesus' wrists and feet with large nails to hold Him securely on the cross, and then the cross was dropped forcefully into a deep hole so it would stand erect, both causing immense pain.
+As Jesus hung on the cross in agony, He was heartlessly mocked by many.
 Soldiers cast lots for His clothes, so was He naked?
 The Bible doesn't say.
 (Isaiah 53:4-6; Matthew 26:47-68, 27:1-2, 11-50; Mark 15:16-39; Luke 22:63-71, 23:26-49).
 Honestly, it is hard for me to truly understand why God would leave His throne in heaven to endure such suffering for you and me.
 It is amazing love, as the song says, isn't it?

 We all deal with physical pain, some of us more than others, because we live in a fallen world.
 But take heart, since Jesus suffered we will inherit a heavenly body that will never experience pain or suffering.
 How do you feel about this?